 This approach is anchored in a commitment to providing all employees, especially young engineers, with a secure, yet motivating workplace, where they can express the full measure of their talents.

-Safran has operated in Russia and the Commonwealth of Independent States (CIS) for more than 25 years.
+Safran has operated in Russia and the Commonwealth of Independent States (CIS) for 30 years.
 It now has four joint ventures and three subsidiaries, located in different places in the country (Moscow, Rybinsk, Samara and Komsomolsk-on-Amur), with a total of nearly 500 employees.